*This post may contain affiliate links, please see my disclosure

 But you can break the cycle.

-If you follow the above plan, you WILL crush your credit card debt.
+If you follow the above plan, you WILL pay off credit card debt quickly and FOR GOOD!
 And you WILL build good money habits that will put you on the path to financial freedom!

-We’ve reviewed WHY credit card debt is bad (and expensive), HOW you got into debt in the first place, HOW TO STOP the bleeding right now, and a STEP BY STEP PLAN to get rid of your credit card debt FOREVER.
+We’ve reviewed WHY credit card debt is bad (and expensive), HOW you got into debt in the first place, HOW TO STOP the bleeding right now, and a STEP BY STEP PLAN to pay off credit card debt FOREVER.

 The ball is now in your court.